-Attendees at the AIA Leadership Institute 2016 in Washington, DC learn leadership fundamentals and how to apply them in their civic, professional, and personal lives.
-Photo credit: Scott Henrichsen Developing insights Client Insights Report According to the report, sustainability and social equity values, important to architects, align with the attributes clients want in future projects.
+$Attendees at the AIA Leadership Institute \ 2016 in Washington, DC learn leadership fundamentals and how to apply them in their civic, professional, and personal lives.
+Photo credit: Scott Henrichsen$ Developing insights Client Insights Report According to the report, sustainability and social equity values, important to architects, align with the attributes clients want in future projects.
 Examples include: 90 percent plan to include energy efficient systems; 84 percent want healthy buildings; 75 percent want intentional spaces for social interaction; and nearly 70 percent want spaces that encourage community engagement.
-AIA Firm Survey: The Business of Architecture The revamped format of the report makes it immediately applicable to business and reflects its importance to practitioners with a sophisticated graphical treatment of the data and more accessible insights.
+AIA Firm Survey: The Business of Architecture In 2016, we completely revamped the format of the report to reflect its importance to practitioners.
+There's a more sophisticated graphical treatment of the data and more accessible insights that make it immediately applicable to business.
 According to the survey, the state of the profession is near full recovery.
 Annual net billings are at pre-recession levels.
 But things changed.
 Firms downsized and many architects set up independent practices.
 What the latest survey showed is firms that relied on contract and part-time employees now support full-time positions.
 Other trends indicate new markets.
 For example, more billings for firms came from markets in Central America and the Caribbean region and fewer from Asia.
 And workforce trends showed an increase in women in firms by about a third and a rise-although not a large one-of just under a quarter in the number of ethnic minorities in firms.

 Home Design Trends Survey

 The latest results revealed what members saw as future trends in residential design over the next decade.
-One of the most revealing trends: Growing demand for design strategies that strengthen homes against natural disasters including elevating residences, windows with impact glazing, dedicated safe rooms, and backup power generation.
+The most revealing trend: Growing demand for design strategies that strengthen homes against natural disasters including elevating residences, windows with impact glazing, dedicated safe rooms, and backup power generation.

 Practice-centric research

-The Upjohn Research Initiative awarded \$100,000 among four projects that advance professional knowledge and practice.
+The Upjohn Research Initiative, sponsored by the AIA College of Fellows, awarded \$100,000 among four projects that advance professional knowledge and practice.
 Projects include a prototype auto-shading window system made from thermobimetal, a decision tool for communities to evaluate dimensions of resilience and sustainability in buildings, solar energy produced by panels arrayed in a clothesline configuration, and architectural guidelines for decisionprompts that promote healthier student lifestyle choices.
 These new practice resources and current thinking are crucial for architects to bring to the challenges facing clients and communities.

 AIA SUCCESS BY THE NUMBERS

 17,600 unique page views of ABI in 2016